IAmThatGuy2004/The-Weather-App-project/README.md

 - **Completed Tasks**:
   - layout of city weather page
   - layout of log in page
+  - completion of layout of registration window
+  - backend connection to the log in and registration window using JSP

 - **Pending Tasks**:
   - js implementation and api for the city weather app
-  - backend connection to the log in and registration window
-  - completion of layout of registration window
   - creating intial dashboard page layout
+  - adding appropriate tomcat libraries and editing Dockerfile to ensure integration

 ### **Next Milestone Plan - User Authentication and Dashboard Integration**